dcrossleyau/speculations/workflow/folio-workflow-engine.md

 ### Connector Framework

-The FOLIO workflow system has several points in common with the Connector Framework, and experience gained on that project may be valuable here.
+The FOLIO workflow system has several points in common with the Connector Framework (CF), and experience gained on that project may be valuable here.

 * Workflows, like connectors, are composed of functional steps that perform high-level, domain-specific operations. ("Navigate to URL", "Fill form field", "Parse HTML", etc. in the Connector Framework; "Create item record", "Obtain human confirmation", "Place purchase order", etc. in FOLIO workflow).